AmericanWhitewater/wh2o-vue/README.md

 American Whitewater is a national non-profit and is the primary advocate for the preservation and protection of whitewater rivers throughout the United States and connects the interests of human-powered recreational river users with ecological and science-based data to achieve goals within our mission.

 This app is an interactive whitewater river map and guide which provides flow data, descriptions, safety information, and more for the ~6000 rivers in the American Whitewater database.

+## Quick Start

+1. `npm config set registry https://npm.americanwhitewater.org`
+  	- Note if you're working on other projects on the same machine, run `npm config set registry https://registry.npmjs.org/` to reset npm to the default registry.
+2. `npm ci`
+3. `cp .env.example .env`
+  	- Get variables from team member
+4. `npm run dev`

+App will be available at `http://localhost:8080`

+## Production

+1. `npm run build`

+Static files will be available in `dist/`